More Information

 The preferred way to remove snow from a PolyPavement surface is with a snow blower.
 And sand would be preferred over salt to mitigate the hazard caused by ice on PolyPavement.

-Heaving: Another type of damaging condition that occurs in cold climates is called heaving.
+Another type of damaging condition that occurs in cold climates is called heaving.
 Our understanding is water in the pavement and in the sub grade freezes and expands.
 The pavement and sub grade expand and move in an upward direction.
 If the upward force is sufficient, it will crack the pavement.
-Heaving occurs in asphalt and concrete.
+Heaving occurs in asphalt and concrete as well.
 The tendency to heave can be reduced significantly by managing the flow of water away from the pavement surface and away from the sub grade.

 With regard to heaving, PolyPavement is less likely to be damaged than asphalt or concrete.
 PolyPavement can be installed so that water cannot penetrate the surface.
 However, if water finds its way to the sub grade, heaving is more likely to occur.
 An additional measure to reduce the tendency for PolyPavement to heave is to specify that a crushed rock base be placed under the PolyPavement before it is installed.